A Walk on the Leipzig Music Trail, Leipzig

 7) Mendelssohn Haus (Mendelssohn House)

-The Mendelssohn Haus is included in the Blaubuch (Blue Book) of the German Federal Government, as an important cultural site.
+Recognized for its cultural significance, the Mendelssohn House is listed in the Blaubuch (Blue Book) of the German Federal Government as an important cultural site, continuing to celebrate the legacy of Felix Mendelssohn in Leipzig.

 8